 The article that follows represents the first of several shares on the subject of sexuality from an Ayurvedic point of view.
 This article provides an understanding on how things work.
 Later articles will focus on what we can do with this understanding.

 While based on Ayurvedic axioms, I have naturally had to interpret my own experiences through these fundamental concepts.
 This article has not been reviewed by my colleagues nor my teachers (whom I no longer study directly with).
 So please, take everything I say with an open mind and heart.
 If it helps you, great, if not, ditch it!

 THE ACT (I MEAN THE ARTICLE!)

 Ayurveda highlights the role that our sex life plays in overall health and well-being for body and mind.
 In the preventative health lessons in the classic teachings, “Three Pillars of Health” are defined as :

 - Food i.e. balanced reception of energy (many articles for example)

 - Sleep i.e. balanced recuperation of energy (see previous article)

 - Non-abstinence or sexuality i.e. balanced expression of energy

-Even if you are not sexually active, your body-mind has been designed to receive and express energy.
-We receive primarily via our five senses (hearing, sensation, sight, taste and smell) and we express primarily via five respective means of action (speech, touch, locomotion, urination/sexuality and elimination).
-The mind (Manas in Sanskrit) is considered a sixth double whammy sense-action organ capable of sensing and creating it’s own thoughts, feelings, impressions.
+Even if you are not sexually active, your body-mind has been designed to receive and express energy and emotion.
+We receive primarily via our five senses (hearing, touch, sight, taste and smell) and we express primarily via five respective means of action (speech, touch, locomotion, urination/sexuality and elimination).
+The mind (Manas in Sanskrit) is considered a sixth double whammy sense-action organ capable of both gathering and organizing sensations and acting/expressing it’s own thoughts, feelings, impressions.